8/1/2025

 At GMR Transcription, we specialize in verbatim transcription services for researchers who demand clarity and precision.
 Whether it’s one interview or hundreds of hours of focus groups, our experienced team delivers transcripts you can trust, word for word.
 Because in research, every word matters.

-Verbatim transcription captures every spoken word, including pauses, stutters, and non-verbal utterances like "uh-huh" or "you know."
-It’s essential for accurately conveying the context and emotions behind the words.
+Verbatim transcription captures every spoken word, including pauses, stutters, and non-verbal utterances such as "uh-huh" or "you know."
+It is used to accurately preserve context, tone, and emotional cues in spoken content.

 Verbatim transcription preserves all the details of an interaction, including hesitation, emphasis, and non-verbal cues, providing a richer, more accurate data source for analysis and theme development.